 ENERGY AUDITORS performs comprehensive, scientific, computer-modeled HOME ENERGY AUDITS to the technical standards of the Building Performance Institute.
 Testing is performed to ensure the safety of the occupants, to determine adequate air infiltration rate and perform a complete problem diagnosis.
 All data relevant to energy use in the home is gathered.
-Water usage is measured.
-All appliances are evaluated, and utility costs are reviewed during the onsite visit.
+Water flow is measured.
+Appliances are evaluated, and utility costs are reviewed during the onsite visit.
 Then we return to our office with the data, perform the necessary calculations and computer modeling, analyze all of the issues, and generate the audit report, along with an analysis report for each recommended improvement.
 The report includes estimated costs to make the improvements, estimated cost savings, and the payback period to break even on the investment.
-We also generate a report of potential water savings, in both gallons and dollars.
-Some of the tools and equipment we utilize in performing your energy efficiency audit are a blower door, duct blower, differential pressure manometer, thermal imager, smoke generator, infrared digital thermometer, combustion analyzer, carbon monoxide meter, hygrometer and moisture meter.
+Some of the tools and equipment we utilize in performing your energy efficiency audit are a blower door, duct blower, differential pressure manometer, thermal camera, smoke generator, infrared digital thermometer, combustion analyzer, carbon monoxide meter, hygrometer and moisture meter, among others as needed to perform a complete analysis of your home..

 HOW LONG DOES AN ENERGY AUDIT TAKE?
 Typically, a full diagnostic home energy audit takes about 3 to 6 hours on site to perform all of the required testing, diagnostics and measurements needed to model the home energy use.
 Larger, more difficult, or unusual homes will take longer.
 Analysis of the data, computer modeling and report generation typically takes several additional hours at our office.

 If the customer desires, we will consult with their contractor to clarify our recommendations.
-We will provide onsite consulting if desired; there is a fee for this service.
+We will also provide onsite consulting and quality assurance inspections and testing if desired.
+These services are billed separately.